rahulgopinath/rahulgopinath.github.io/_posts/2021-10-24-canonical-regular-grammar.markdown

 * $$ A \rightarrow B $$
 * $$ A \rightarrow \epsilon $$

 with no further restrictions.
+This is the direct equivalent grammar for a nondeterministic finite state automaton (**NFA**).
 However, for working with regular grammars, such freedom can be unwieldy.
 Hence, without loss of generality, we define a canonical format for regular grammars, to which any regular grammar can be converted to.